Heating, Ventilation and Air-Conditioning Systems, Part of Indoor Air Quality Design Tools for Schools

 - Air filter monitor - A differential pressure gauge to indicate the static pressure drop across the filter bank.
 This feature could easily be installed as an option in the field.

-- Corrosion resistant dampers & links - All moving parts such as pivot pins, damper actuators and linkages are able to withstand weather and moisture-induced corrosion for the full life of the system
+- Corrosion resistant dampers and links - All moving parts such as pivot pins, damper actuators and linkages are able to withstand weather and moisture-induced corrosion for the full life of the system.

 Energy Recovery Ventilation